Possible

 integers.

-Throughout the specification the aim has been to describe the
+Throughout the specification the aim has been to describe

-preferred embodiments of the invention without limiting the
+the preferred embodiments of the invention without limiting

-embodiments exemplified without departing from the scope of
+particular embodiments exemplified without departing from

-the present invention.
+the scope of the present invention.

 All computer programs, algorithms, patent and scientific